Scudo Fiscale: 2009

-The Scudo Fiscale amnesty was related to tax evasions made up to December 31, 2008 and took its affect only from September 15 to December 15, 2009.
+The Scudo Fiscale amnesty was related to tax evasions made up to December 31, 2008 and took its effect only from September 15 to December 15, 2009.
 The relevant law was named Imposta straordinaria sul rimpatrio di attivita` finanziarie e patrimoniali detenute fuori del territorio dello Stato ("Extraordinary tax on the repatriation of foreign financial and patrimonial assets ").
 The taxpayers in question had to hand over the list of all funds and assets out of Italia.
 The list was called "Dichiarazione riservata" (in English Private declaration) and was similar to an annual tax return.
 Then they paid the special amnesty tax in amount of 5% of said foreign assets.
 The institution undertakes to pass the tax on to the Italian Revenue without telling any information about the payer.
 On the other hand, the payer obtains a document which confirms a payment and guarantees dropping of more investigations or penalties.
 (Thus comes the name Shield.)